3. Software#

 As the professor says, BUGS (Bayesian Inference using Gibbs Sampling) is actually a pretty good choice for learning the basics of Bayesian inference.
 There are things that BUGS can do that are still a pain to implement in PyMC.
 PyMC is also under active development; since Spring 2022 when this site went up, it’s already gone through two major version changes.
 Every semester there are changes to be researched and worked around, whereas BUGS hasn’t changed much for 15 years.
 So I understand why the professor stuck with it, even in 2018 when putting this course online.

 But there’s a tension there between students who are looking to practice career skills—they tend to want to use something Python or R-based.
-So I’ve redone most of the course examples in PyMC and provide Python solutions to any homework or exam problems we ask.
+So we’ve redone most of the course examples in PyMC and provide Python solutions to any homework or exam problems we ask.

 BUGS and family#